How does this medication work? What will it do for me?

 What form(s) does this medication come in?

 Each light pink, square pyramid, extended-release tablet, debossed with "W" over "50" on the flat side, contains 50 mg of desvenlafaxine.
-Nonmedicinal ingredients: hypromellose, magnesium stearate, microcrystalline cellulose, talc; film coating: dextrose, maltodextrin, sodium carboxymethylcellulose, stearic acid, iron oxides, and titanium dioxide.
+Nonmedicinal ingredients: hypromellose, magnesium stearate, microcrystalline cellulose, talc; film coating: polyvinyl alcohol, titanium dioxide, polyethylene glycol, talc, iron oxides, and sunset yellow aluminum lake.

 Each reddish-orange, square pyramid, extended-release tablet, debossed with "W" over "100" on the flat side, contains 100 mg of desvenlafaxine.
-Nonmedicinal ingredients: hypromellose, magnesium stearate, microcrystalline cellulose, talc; film coating: dextrose, maltodextrin, sodium carboxymethylcellulose, stearic acid, iron oxides, and titanium dioxide.
+Nonmedicinal ingredients: hypromellose, magnesium stearate, microcrystalline cellulose, talc; film coating: polyvinyl alcohol, titanium dioxide, polyethylene glycol, talc, iron oxides, and sunset yellow aluminum lake.

 How should I use this medication?